Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Introduction

 \section{Introduction}

-Large Language Models (LLMs) encode extensive factual and relational knowledge acquired during pre-training, enabling strong performance across a wide range of downstream tasks.
-However, this knowledge is implicitly embedded in a large set of model parameters and cannot be easily corrected or updated after the pre-training stage.
-As a result, LLMs may produce outdated, incorrect, or undesirable outputs, and clearly, rectifying such errors through full retraining or large-scale fine-tuning is often too computationally prohibitive.
+\looseness-1Large Language Models (LLMs) encode extensive factual and relational knowledge acquired during pre-training, enabling strong performance across a wide range of downstream tasks.
+However, this knowledge is implicitly distributed across a large number of model parameters, making it expensive to directly access or update after the pre-training stage.
+As a result, LLMs may produce outdated, incorrect, or undesirable outputs, and rectifying such errors through full retraining or large-scale fine-tuning is often computationally prohibitive.
 Moreover, doing so can also potentially degrade previously learned desirable behaviors and useful model knowledge unrelated to the information that needs to be edited \cite{kirkpatrick2017overcoming, luo2025empirical}.
-Knowledge editing methods \cite{yao2023editinglargelanguagemodels} in LLMs thus seek to address this challenge by aiming to modify a model’s prediction for a specific test query to a desired target while preserving its behavior on all other inputs.
+Knowledge editing methods \cite{yao2023editinglargelanguagemodels} in LLMs thus seek to address this challenge by modifying a model’s prediction for a specific test query to a desired target while preserving its behavior on all other inputs.
 This capability is increasingly important for real-world deployment, where models must be adaptable, reliable, and aligned with evolving real-world information.